-It lasts longer: Cash value life insurance is a type of permanent life insurance, so it does not expire.
+It lasts longer: Cash value life insurance does not expire.
 Term life insurance is cheaper because it only lasts as long as the term length.

-It has a cash value component: As we previously mentioned, in addition to life insurance, you also get an investment-like component.
-With a cash value policy, your premium payments are split between the death benefit and the cash value, which leads to higher rates.
+It has a cash value component: With a cash value policy, your premium payments are split between the death benefit and the cash value, which leads to higher rates.

-It has more fees: Similar to a traditional investment account, a cash value component means you have to pay management fees, which are incorporated into your premiums.
+It has more fees: Similar to a traditional investment account, a cash value component means you have to pay management fees.

-Cash value life insurance can be a useful retirement income supplement to your 401(k) or Roth IRA.
-It's still vulnerable to market fluctuations, but usually has a guaranteed rate of return.
-You can access the cash value instead of dipping into your savings or IRA.
+The cash value can supplement your retirement income to your 401(k) or Roth IRA.
+It's still vulnerable to market fluctuations, but often has a guaranteed rate of return.

-Cash value gains are tax-deferred, much like gains from a 401(k).
+Cash value gains are tax-deferred.
 That means withdrawals less than or equal to what you’ve paid into the policy — the cash basis — are not taxable, but withdrawals greater than the cash basis are taxable.

 An overfunded cash value that exceeds the annual premium limit (set by the IRS) converts into a modified endowment contract (MEC).
 MECs are subject to additional taxes and penalties for withdrawals.

-Because of cash value life insurance policies’ high cost, they’re usually not the best choice when it comes to life insurance.
-Most people would benefit more from getting a term life insurance policy and then investing the difference in traditional investment options.
+Because of cash value life insurance policies’ high cost, they’re not the right life insurance choice for most people.
+Getting a term life insurance policy and then investing the difference in traditional investment options will reap higher rewards.

-For some individuals with a unique set of circumstances, cash value life insurance could be a good policy option once they have maxed out all other investment vehicles.
+Some individuals with a specific financial needs may consider cash value life insurance once they have maxed out all other investment vehicles.
 You should consult with a financial advisor or independent broker like Policygenius to determine the best life insurance option for you.

 A tax-deferred savings component.
-When you pay premiums for a cash value life insurance policy, a certain percentage goes into a cash value account, which can accumulate value over time like an IRA or 401(k) account.
+When you pay premiums for a cash value life insurance policy, a certain percentage goes into a cash value account, which earns interest.

-Most permanent life insurance policies have a cash value component, including whole life insurance, universal life insurance, variable life insurance, variable universal life insurance, indexed universal life insurance, and guaranteed universal life insurance.
+Most permanent life insurance policies have a cash value component, including whole life insurance, universal life insurance, and variable life insurance.